-This is a PtypInteger32 flag structure which contains the Permissions for the specified user.
-When reading the Permissions List with a RopGetPermissionsTable request, this property reflects the Permissions that have actually been set on the folder.
-When modifying the Permissions List with a RopModifyPermissions request, the server MAY NOT set the Permissions exactly as requested, depending on inter-dependencies between Permissions.
-The flags within this structure are defined in the following table:
+This is a PtypInteger32 flag structure that contains the permissions for the specified user.
+When reading the Permissions List with a RopGetPermissionsTable request, this property reflects the permissions that have actually been set on the folder.
+When modifying the

+Permissions List with a RopModifyPermissions request, the server will set the permissions based on inter-dependencies between permissions, and will not always set them as requested.

+The flags within this structure are defined in the following table.

-( 1 2 3 4 5 6 7 8 9 1 0 1 2 3 4 5 6 7 8 9 2 1 2 3 4 5 6 7 8 9 3 1 Reserved a b c d e f g h i j k 1 m
+0 1 2 3 4 5 6 7 8 9 1 0 1 2 3 4 5 6 7 8 9 2 0 1 2 3 4 5 6 7 8 9 3 1 Reserved a b С d е f g h - j k ı m

 Reserved: These bits (bitmask 0xFFFFE000) are reserved.
-The client and server MUST not set these flags.
+The client and server MUST NOT set these flags.

-- a: This bit (bitmask 0x00001000) is the FreeBusyDetailed flag.
-If the IncludeFreeBusy flag was included in the ModifyFlags or TableFlags field of the ROP request buffer, this flag indicates that the server MUST allow the specified user's client to retrieve detailed information about the appointments on the calendar through the Availability Web Service Protocol, as specified in [MS-OXWAVLS].
+- a).
+This bit (bitmask 0x00001000) is the FreeBusyDetailed flag.
+If the IncludeFreeBusy flag was included in the ModifyFlags or TableFlags field of the ROP request buffer, this flag indicates that the server MUST allow the specified user's client to retrieve detailed information about the appointments on the calendar through the Availability Web Service protocol, as specified in [MS-OXWAVLS].
 Otherwise, the server MUST NOT allow the specified user's client to see these details.
-If the client sets this flag, it MUST also set the FreeBusySimple flag. - b: This bit (bitmask 0x00000800) is the FreeBusySimple flag.
-If the IncludeFreeBusy flag was included in the ROP request buffer, this flag indicates that the server MUST allow the specified user's client to retrieve information through the Availability Web Service Protocol, as specified in [MS-OXWAVLS].
-Otherwise, the server MUST NOT allow the specified user's client to retrieve information through the Availability Web Service Protocol <5>. - c: This bit (bitmask 0x00000400) is the FolderVisible flag.
-If this flag is set, it indicates that the server MUST allow the specified user's client to see the folder in the folder hierarchy table and request a handle for the folder using a RopOpenFolder request, as specified in [MS-OXCFOLD].
-If the client sets the ReadAny flag or the FolderOwner flag, the server MUST set this flag as well. - d: This bit (bitmask 0x00000200) is the FolderContact flag.
+If the client sets this flag, it MUST also set the FreeBusySimple flag. - b).
+This bit (bitmask 0x00000800) is the FreeBusySimple flag.
+If the IncludeFreeBusy flag was included in the ROP request buffer, this flag indicates that the server MUST allow the specified user's client to retrieve information through the Availability Web Service protocol, as specified in [MS-OXWAVLS].
+Otherwise, the server MUST NOT allow the specified user's client to retrieve information through the Availability Web Service protocol <5>. - c).
+This bit (bitmask 0x00000400) is the FolderVisible flag.
+If this flag is set, it indicates that the server MUST allow the specified user's client to see the folder in the folder hierarchy table and request a handle for the folder by using a RopOpenFolder request, as specified in [MS-OXCFOLD].
+If the client sets the ReadAny flag or the FolderOwner flag, the server MUST set this flag as well. - d).
+This bit (bitmask 0x00000200) is the FolderContact flag.
 If this flag is set, it indicates that the server MUST include the specified user in any list of administrative contacts associated with the folder.
 If this flag is not set, the server MUST NOT include the specified user in any such list.
 If neither this flag nor the FolderOwner flag is set, the specified user's client SHOULD NOT display the Permissions List for this folder <6>.
-If the client sets this flag for the reserved Default User or Anonymous Client entries, the server MUST ignore this flag and it MUST NOT apply this flag to those entries. - e: This bit (bitmask 0x00000100) is the FolderOwner flag.
-If this flag is set, the server MUST allow the specified user's client to modify properties set on the folder itself, including the folder Permissions.
-If this flag is not set, the server MUST NOT allow the specified user's client to make those modifications. - f: This bit (bitmask 0x00000080) is the CreateSubFolder flag.
-If this flag is set, the server MUST allow the specified user's client to create new folders within the folder.
-If this flag is not set, the server MUST NOT allow the use's client to create new folders within the folder.
+If the client sets this flag for the reserved Default User or Anonymous Client entries, the server MUST ignore this flag and it MUST NOT apply this flag to those entries. - e).
+This bit (bitmask 0x00000100) is the FolderOwner flag.
+If this flag is set, the server MUST allow the specified user's client to modify properties set on the folder itself, including the folder permissions.
+If this flag is not set, the server MUST NOT allow the specified user's client to make those modifications.